AdobeDocs/commerce-operations.en/help/release/product-availability.md

 ## Adobe Authored Extensions

-These Adobe Commerce modules have been decoupled from the core release process.
+These Adobe Commerce modules have been decoupled from the core Adobe Commerce codebase.
 This allows Adobe to release iterations of these modules faster to merchants who are willing to accept a little risk in exchange for earlier access to new features.

 | **Adobe Commerce Version** | 2.4.7-beta1| 2.4.6 | 2.4.5 | 2.4.4 | 2.4.3 | |
 |-|-|-|-|-|-|-|